fifthidea/sub/README.md

 #  - cron: "*/15 * * * *"
 ```

+> also change `timeout-minutes:` value which indicate after how many minutes, the workflow should be killed.

 > You can change the cron expression to any schedule you prefer.

 > For more reliable scheduling, consider using a Cloudflare Worker with GitHub API access to trigger the workflow.
 GitHub's built-in scheduled workflows may be delayed during peak traffic.